 An Enduring Power of Attorney is similar to a General Power of Attorney except that the powers continue, or endure, in the event the donor loses mental capacity.

-In Western Australia, a document appointing an Enduring Powers of Guardianship and Advance Health Directives can be used alongside an Enduring Power of Attorney to authorise medical and health decisions.
+In Western Australia, a document appointing an Enduring Power of Guardianship and Advance Health Directives can be used alongside an Enduring Power of Attorney to authorise medical and health decisions.

 An Enduring Power of Attorney, unlike the General Power of Attorney, must be witnessed by two people, one of whom must be a person authorised to witness a statutory declaration in Western Australia, which includes a lawyer.